zalando/skipper/docs/deployments.md

 production since end of 2016.

-Skipper as ingress controller does not need to have any file configuration or anything external which configures skipper.
+Skipper as ingress controller does not need to have any file configuration or anything external which configures Skipper.
 Skipper automatically finds Ingress objects and configures routes automatically, without reloading.
-The only requirement is to target all traffic you want to serve with Kubernetes to a loadbalancer pool of skippers.
+The only requirement is to target all traffic you want to serve with Kubernetes to a loadbalancer pool of Skippers.
 This is a clear advantage over other ingress controllers like nginx, haproxy or envoy.

 Read more about [Skipper's kubernetes dataclient](dataclients/kubernetes.md).